yuja/jj/docs/config.md

 may be undesirable in some repositories, e.g.:

-- There is a remote with a lot of historical bookmarks that you don't want to be exported to the colocated Git repo.
+- There is a remote with a lot of historical bookmarks that you don't want to be exported to the colocated Git workspace.
 - There are multiple remotes with conflicting views of that bookmark, resulting in an unhelpful conflicted state.